Profile picture

 (Click on paper descriptions to see abstracts)

-Entry into two-sided markets shaped by platform-guided search
+Two-sided markets shaped by platform-guided search

 (R&R Econometrica)